This post may contain paid links to my personal recommendations that help to support the site!

 What is Python?

 Python is a high-level, general-purpose programming language.
+It is one of the most popular interpreted languages used across multiple use cases.
 It is known for its flexibility in varied applications, especially in data science and analysis.

 Python can also be used for web development, software development, data analysis, artificial intelligence (AI), and machine learning (ML)!